-Pursuant to amendments made to their Class P Unit agreements in October 2021, the vesting of all restricted shares held by Ms. Landsem and Mr. Vos shall fully accelerate on the first anniversary of our initial public offering, subject to continued employment with us through such date.
-Further, if Ms. Landsem's or Mr. Vos's employment is terminated by us without cause (as defined in the applicable Class P Unit award agreements) within the 120 day period preceding the first anniversary of our initial public offering, then the vesting of their restricted shares shall fully accelerate as of the date of such termination of employment.
+Pursuant to amendments made to their Class P Unit agreements in October 2021, the vesting of all restricted shares held by Ms. Landsem and Mr. Vos fully accelerated on the first anniversary of our initial public offering.

-CEO Equity Awards
+Mr. McCreight's Equity Awards under Pre-IPO Employment Agreement

-Upon commencement of his employment with us, we granted Mr. McCreight the following awards under our 2021 Equity Incentive Plan (the "2021 Plan"): (i) options to purchase 322,793 shares of our common stock and (ii) two special compensation awards.
+Upon commencement of his employment with us pursuant to the Pre-IPO Employment Agreement, we granted Mr. McCreight the following awards under our 2021 Equity Incentive Plan (the "2021 Plan"): (i) options to purchase 322,793 shares of our common stock and (ii) two special compensation awards.